extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

        /gnat/project1/sources/main.2.ada

-  When the switch :switch:`-gnatem` is specified, the compiler will create in memory the two mappings from the specified file.
+  When the switch *-gnatem* is specified, the compiler will create in memory the two mappings from the specified file.
 If there is any problem (nonexistent file, truncated file or duplicate entries), no mapping will be created.

-  Several :switch:`-gnatem` switches may be specified; however, only the last one on the command line will be taken into account.
+  Several *-gnatem* switches may be specified; however, only the last one on the command line will be taken into account.

-  When using a project file, ``gnatmake`` creates a temporary mapping file and communicates it to the compiler using this switch.
+  When using a project file, *gnatmake* creates a temporary mapping file and communicates it to the compiler using this switch.